a-sit-plus/signum/docs/docs/indispensable.md

 ### JVM/Android

 * `SignatureAlgorithm.getJCASignatureInstance()` gets a pre-configured JCA instance for this algorithm
-* `SpecializedSignatureAlgorithm.getJCASignatureInstance()` gets a pre-configured JCA instance for this algorithm
+* `X509SignatureAlgorithm.getJCASignatureInstance()` gets a pre-configured JCA instance for this algorithm
 * `SignatureAlgorithm.getJCASignatureInstancePreHashed()` gets  a pre-configured JCA instance for pre-hashed data for this algorithm
-* `SpecializedSignatureAlgorithm.getJCASignatureInstancePreHashed()` gets  a pre-configured JCA instance for pre-hashed data for this algorithm
+* `X509SignatureAlgorithm.getJCASignatureInstancePreHashed()` gets  a pre-configured JCA instance for pre-hashed data for this algorithm

 <br>